poechlauerbe/42_tests/c03_minishell/README.md

 [Also see the general tests for all projects.](https://github.com/poechlauerbe/42_tests)

-For testing use a suppression file (see folder) and something like this:
+For testing use a suppression file (see folder) and something like this (with this commands the leak of commands like ls will not be shown):
 ```
 valgrind --suppressions=suppression.txt --leak-check=full --show-leak-kinds=all --track-origins=yes --show-mismatched-frees=yes	--track-fds=yes ./minishell
 ```